AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 ### Other

-The following integrations are available from Adobe Campaign client console, and not yet available in Campaign Web user interface.
+The following integrations are available from the Adobe Campaign client console, and not yet available in the Campaign Web User Interface.
 Use the provided links to browse the Campaign v8 (client console) documentation and learn more about these integrations:

 * Adobe Analytics data usage and KPI sharing.
-[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-aa.html){target="_blank"}
+[Learn more](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/ac-aa){target="_blank"}
 * Audience sharing with Adobe Experience Cloud (Adobe Audience Manager).
-[Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/audience-sharing/sharing-audiences-with-adobe-experience-cloud.html){target="_blank"}
+[Learn more](https://experienceleague.adobe.com/en/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/audience-sharing/sharing-audiences-with-adobe-experience-cloud){target="_blank"}
 * Integration with Adobe Target.
-[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-at.html){target="_blank"}
+[Learn more](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/ac-at){target="_blank"}
 * Integration with Adobe Experience Cloud Triggers.
-[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-triggers.html){target="_blank"}
+[Learn more](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/ac-triggers){target="_blank"}